 You own the intelligence.
 The documented procedures and captured judgment, how your studio runs royalty reconciliation, rights, and residuals encoded, are an asset you keep and reuse even if you stop working with Phyvant.
 It is not a rented model that leaves you with nothing.

 A pilot is structured to clear your IP gate first.
-We start with one workflow, royalty and participation reconciliation, over four to six weeks, on structured back-office data only, with zero creative IP exposure and humans on every exception.
+We start with one workflow you choose, over four to six weeks, on structured back-office data only, with zero creative IP exposure and humans on every exception.
 We measure against your current cycle time and error rate, prove the recovered dollars and the saved hours, and then scale the same intelligence across the rest of the library.